-18.11 Suspension of dealing
+17.7 Suspension of Dealing

-- a) The sale and redemption of Shares in the Company will not take place if dealing in the Shares is temporarily suspended by the ACD with prior agreement of the Depositary or if required by the Depositary in either case if the ACD or the Depositary (as the case may be) is of the opinion that, due to exceptional circumstances, it is in the interests of Shareholders or potential shareholders in the Company.
-The ACD and the Depositary must ensure that the suspension is only allowed to continue for as long as it is justified having regard to the interests of the Shareholders. - b) On suspension the ACD, or the Depositary if it has required the ACD to suspend dealing, must immediately inform the FCA stating the reasons for its actions and, as soon as practicable, give written confirmation of the suspension, and the reasons for it, to the FCA. - c) The ACD must ensure that a notification of the suspension is made to the Shareholders as soon as practicable after commencement of the suspension drawing the Shareholders' attention to the exceptional circumstances resulting in the suspension.
-Notifications to Shareholders must be clear, fair and not misleading and Shareholders will be kept informed in writing about the status of the suspension. - d) The ACD and the Depositary must formally review any such suspension at least every 28 days and inform the FCA of the results of their review.
-Any such suspension may only continue so long as it is justified having regard to the interest of Shareholders and must cease as soon as practicable after the exceptional circumstances have ceased. - e) The ACD must inform the FCA of the proposed re-start of dealing and, immediately after the re-start, must confirm this in writing to the FCA.
+The sale and redemption of Shares in the Company will not take place if dealing in the Shares is temporarily suspended by the ACD with prior agreement of the Depositary or if required by the Depositary in either case if the ACD or the Depositary (as the case may be) is of the opinion that, due to exceptional circumstances, there is good and sufficient reason so to suspend dealings having regard to the interests of Shareholders or potential Shareholders in the Company.

+- (a) The FCA will be notified immediately of any suspension of dealing in shares and the ACD or, if the Depositary has required the suspension, state the reasons for the suspension and the exceptional circumstances which led to the decision to suspend dealing. - (b) The notice of suspension must be clear, fair and not misleading.
+Shareholders will be informed in writing of the expected duration of the suspension (if known) and be provided with updates concerning any such suspension. - (c) The ACD and Depositary must formally review any such suspension at least every 28 days and inform the FCA of the results of their review.
+Any such suspension may only continue for so long as it is justified having regard to the interest of Shareholders. - (d) The ACD must ensure that a notification of the suspension is made to Shareholders as soon as practicable after the suspension commences. - (e) The ACD may agree, during the suspension, to deal in Shares, in which case all deals accepted during, and outstanding prior to, the suspension will be undertaken at a price calculated at the first valuation point after restart of dealings in Shares.

-- f) The ACD may agree, during the suspension, to deal in Shares in which case all deals accepted during, and outstanding prior to, the suspension will be undertaken at a price calculated at the first Valuation Point after the restart of dealings in Shares. - g) In addition, the FCA Rules may require the ACD to temporarily suspend the issue, cancellation, sale and redemption of Shares in certain circumstances (for example, where the Company is invested in other authorised funds which are themselves suspended).
+(f) In addition, the FCA Rules may require the ACD to temporarily suspend the issue, cancellation, sale and redemption of Shares in certain circumstances (for example, where the Company is invested in other authorised funds which are themselves suspended).